ModelOriented/hstats/README.md

 | $H^2_{jk}$  | Pairwise interaction strength            | Proportion of joint effect variability of features $j$ and $k$ coming from their pairwise interaction.|
 | $H^2_{jkl}$ | Three-way interaction strength           | Proportion of joint effect variability of three features coming from their three-way interaction.     |

-{interactML} offers these statistics comparably **fast** and for **any model**, even for multi-output models, or models with case weights.
+{hstats} offers these statistics comparably **fast** and for **any model**, even for multi-output models, or models with case weights.
 Additionally, we provide a global statistic $H^2$ measuring the proportion of prediction variability unexplained by main effects [5], and an experimental feature importance measure.

 The core functions `interact()`, `partial_dep()`, and `ice()` can directly be applied to DALEX explainers, meta learners (mlr3, tidymodels, caret) and most other models.
 In case you need more flexibility, a prediction function can be specified.
 Both data.frame and matrix data structures are supported.